benjie-git/CardStock/README.md

 * You can export a stack into a standalone application that you can share and distribute.

 ### Future Plans
-* A built-in media library with some basic icons/images, and sound files.
+* Allow exporting a stack as a web page, to allow running it on any web-capable platform
 * Allow filling shapes with color gradients
-* Add python async support
+* Add python async support?
 * Add app icons for the CardStock Designer and Viewer
 ________
 ## Known Issues